markallen13/ExchangeRecordsMgmt/README.md

 ### Overview

-This module encapsulates functionality in Exchange Web Services and the Exchange Management Shell to perform folder and item manipulation tasks on arbitrary user mailboxes to create a basic retention system, using Retention Policy Tags already defined in the Exchange server.
+This module encapsulates functionality in Exchange Web Services and the Exchange Management Shell to perform folder manipulation tasks on arbitrary user mailboxes to create a basic retention system, using Retention Policy Tags already defined in the Exchange server.
 The primary use is to create folder structures and apply or remove Retention Policy Tags and Archive Policy Tags in folder and items in the Outlook mailbox folder hierarchy.

 This module was originally developed and tested to work on Exchange Server 2010 SP3.
 It has not been tested or verified on later versions of Exchange or Exchange Online.